Wolverine971/9takes/src/blog/people/techies/Paul-Graham.md

 <p class="firstLetter">You've seen Paul Graham's name splashed across tech headlines, read his influential essays, and marveled at the success of the startups that have emerged from Y Combinator. </p>

-But what lies beneath the surface of this renowned entrepreneur, programmer, and visionary?
-Prepare to delve into the rich inner workings of Paul Graham's Enneagram Type 7 personality.
+But what lies beneath the surface of the entrepreneur, programmer, and visionary?
+Prepare to dive into the rich inner workings of Paul Graham's Enneagram Type 7 personality.

 ## What is Paul Graham's Personality Type?